National Portrait Gallery (United States): Outwin Boochever Portrait Competition

 In 2006, the museum began hosting a triennial, juried contemporary portrait exhibition called the Outwin Boochever Portrait Competition.
 Named after long time docent and volunteer Virginia Outwin Boochever, this competition is widely regarded as the most prestigious portrait competition in the United States.
 Artists working in the fields of painting, drawing, sculpture, photography, and other media are allowed to enter.
 Works must be created through a face-to-face encounter with the subject.
 The inaugural competition in 2006 drew more than 4000 entries, from which 51 finalists were chosen.
 For the 2013 competition the total prize money of $42,000 was awarded to the top eight commended artists, and the winner received $25,000 and a commission to make a portrait for the museum's permanent collection.
 The subject of the commission is decided jointly by the artist and the NPG curators.
 The 2006 winner was David Lenz of Milwaukee, Wisconsin, and he was commissioned to paint a portrait of Eunice Kennedy Shriver, the founder of Special Olympics.
 It was the first portrait commissioned of an individual who has not served as a president or first lady.
 The 2009 winner, Dave Woody of Fort Collins, Colorado, was commissioned to photograph food pioneer Alice Waters, founder of the Chez Panisse Restaurant and Cafe, the Edible Schoolyard and champion of the Slow Food movement.
 The 2013 winner was Bo Gehring of Beacon, New York, who was commissioned to direct a video portrait of jazz musician Esperanza Spalding.

-Post-2010 exhibits of note
+2010-Present

 In 2012, the National Portrait Gallery sponsored a new temporary exhibit, "Poetic Likeness: Modern American Poets", which focused on images of great American poets.
 The NPG collection had grown so large that the exhibit drew its images almost entirely from the museum's own collection.

 In July 2025, Michelle Obama portrait artist Amy Sherald withdrew her solo show "American Sublime" from the gallery, after the gallery discussed removing from the show a portrait of the Statue of Liberty as a black trans woman - in response to internal concerns about provoking President Donald Trump.
 The gallery had proposed replacing the portrait with a video display of people reacting to the painting and discussing transgender issues, but according to Sherald the video had included anti-trans rhetoric, and so she rejected it.

+In January 2026, The Washington Post reported that the Gallery updated the portrait of Donald Trump in the "America's Presidents" exhibition and had removed the old placard, replacing the caption which mentioned his Supreme Court appointments, efforts relating to development of coronavirus vaccines, his impeachments as well as other events with one simply noting Trump's years in office.